 Probing Questions to Get Beneath the Surface

-You’ve probably had the experience of asking a staff member how a project is going and receiving a simple “good” in response.
+You’ve probably had the experience of asking a staff member, manager, or colleague how a project is going and receiving a simple “good” in response.
 Where do you go from there in order to get beneath the surface and understand what’s really happening?

-If you simply run down a list of projects without digging deeper, you’re likely to miss important information about what obstacles might be looming and how you might be a resource to your staff in avoiding them.
-Here are some questions that can help you get beneath the surface:
+If you simply run down a list of projects without digging deeper, you’re likely to miss important information about what obstacles might be looming and how you might be a resource to your staff, manager, or colleague in avoiding them.
+Here are some questions that can help you get beneath the surface.

 - How do you know you’re on track?